 How Can You Use Vulnerabilities to Enhance the Game?

 Vulnerabilities are a “use sparingly” mechanic that DMs have access to.
 Like buffing/nerfing an encounter on the fly, dishing out vulnerabilities regularly will make the game less enjoyable.
-However, using this mechanic once in a while can definitely enhance your game.
+However, using this mechanic once in a while can enhance your game.

 For example, one of the big bads of a storyline in my campaign was vulnerable to lightning damage.
 While this is a rare damage type for my party to use, I did give them potential access to weapons that could deal lightning damage.
 There were some heavy lore implications as to why Longbeard had a vulnerability to lightning damage as well.

-Basically, vulnerabilities are fun when they’re a) impactful, but not constantly present, and b) the creature has a reason to be vulnerable to that damage type based on their lore.
+Vulnerabilities are fun when they’re a) impactful, but not constantly present, and b) the creature has a reason to be vulnerable to that damage type based on their lore.
 Vulnerabilities are a tool for expanding the story or adding to the flavor of a creature, not for making combat more interesting.

 To use vulnerabilities in a way to mechanically enhance your game you should make a beefy, (slightly) overpowered creature.
-Homebrew something that really hits above their respective CR.
+Homebrew something that hits above their respective CR.
 A vulnerability will then act as one way for the players to deal with this excessive threat.

 But Why Are Resistances So Common?